 - Only one parent may claim each dependent.

 - If filing jointly, remember that you are liable for your former spouse’s payments.

 - Alimony payments are tax-deductible; child support payments are not.

 - Legal advice is invaluable in this process.

 Let Our Legal Experts Help With Tax Filing

 If your divorce or separation is taking place near or in Salt Lake City, the Law Office of David Pedrazas is dedicated to providing you the support, assistance, and counsel that you need to protect your rights and assure your best interests.
 With over fifteen years and a thousand cases worth of experience in divorce and family law cases in Utah, David has provided strategic plans, guidance, and compassion to innumerable divorcing clients.
 He has the knowledge and experience to establish what is most important to you and to fight for it in the most effective way possible.
-Contact the Law Office of David Pedrazas to schedule a free consultation by clicking here or calling 801-263-7078.
+Contact the Law Office of David Pedrazas to schedule a Legal Case Review by clicking here or calling 801-263-7078.